influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/authentication_and_authorization.md

     ```

 ## Authentication and authorization HTTP errors

-Requests with invalid credentials and requests by unauthorized users yield the `HTTP 401 Unauthorized` response.
+Requests with no authentication credentials or incorrect credentials yield the `HTTP 401 Unauthorized` response.

+Requests by unauthorized users yield the `HTTP 403 Forbidden` response.